DonnyLp/DonnyLp/README.md

 <!-- Add your awesome banner or logo here -->

+## About Me
-CS & Math student looking for ways to leverage modern tech to improve quality of life and solve everyday problems.
+CS & Math student looking to leverage modern tech, to improve quality of life and solve everyday problems.

 ## 🌱 Current Focus